cloudnative-pg/cloudnative-pg/docs/src/e2e.md

 * Rolling updates when changing PostgreSQL images;
 * Backup and ScheduledBackups execution;
 * Restore from backup;
+* Metrics collection;
-* Primary endpoint switch in case of failure or switch in less than 10 seconds;
+* Primary endpoint switch in case of failover in less than 10 seconds;
+* Primary endpoint switch in case of switchover in less than 20 seconds;
-* Recover from a degraded state in less than 30 seconds.
+* Recover from a degraded state in less than 60 seconds.

 The E2E tests suite is also run for OpenShift 4.6 and the latest Kubernetes and PostgreSQL releases on clusters created on the following services: